 - No linked files, all must be embedded.

-- Nothing smaller than 3mm.
+- For designs onto windows.
+Nothing smaller than 3mm.
 Lines need at least a width of 3mm.
 A dot (the smallest possible object) need to be at least 3×3 mm.

 - Minimum height of fonts need to be at least 20mm.
 Script fonts at least 30mm.

 - Paths needs to be united.